Mimi-dot-rgb/html-css-js-portfolio/README.md

 My Portfolio

 This repository contains the code for my personal portfolio website.
-It showcases my skills, projects, work experience, and ways to contact me.
+It showcases my skills, projects, work experience, and ways to contact me. inspire from https://www.youtube.com/watch?v=ldwlOzRvYOU&t=1076s&ab_channel=HowtoBecomeaDeveloper this video tutorial and ChatGPT was used to fix bugs.

 ## Structure